Finslerian wormhole solution in the framework of modified gravity: Abstract

 \section{Abstract}

-In this article, based on Finsler geometry, we study the wormhole model in $f(R,T)=R+2\lambda T$ gravity theory with an exponential shape function.
-On the basis of this wormhole solution, we derive the gravitational field equations.
-Using the exponential shape function, we discuss the character of parameters such as density, radial pressure, transverse pressure, equation-of-state parameters, and energy conditions in $f(R,T)$ gravity.
-We study the significant role of parameter $\lambda$ in the violation of energy conditions and also in the equilibrium state of the Finslerian wormhole solution, which is caused by the anisotropic force and hydrostatic force in $f(R,T)$ gravity.
-Further, we observe in the framework of Finslerian space-time that the $f(R,T)$ gravity model successfully captures the features of wormholes.
-Further using these features we plotted and visualized the 3-D wormhole structure Fig. \ref{fig1a}.\\
+This article investigates the properties of a wormhole model in a specific gravity theory, namely $f(Ric, T)=Ric+2\lambda T$.
+The wormhole solution is analyzed using an exponential shape function.
+The study examines various parameters, such as density, radial pressure, transverse pressure, equation-of-state parameters, and energy conditions, within the framework of deformed gravity.
+The research emphasizes the influence of the parameter $\lambda$ on energy condition violations and the equilibrium state of the Finslerian wormhole solution.
+These effects are attributed to anisotropic and hydrostatic forces present in modified gravity.
+The study demonstrates that the gravity model effectively captures the characteristics of wormholes within the Finslerian space-time.
+Additionally, the identified features of the wormhole are utilized to visualize its structure by creating a three-dimensional representation of the embedded surface.
+In summary, this research contributes to understanding wormholes in modified gravity theories, highlighting the importance of the parameter $\lambda$ in determining their behavior and properties.